Battle of Plattsburgh: British plans

-In 1814, most of Britain's army was engaged in the Peninsular War in Iberia.
+In 1814, most of Britain's army was engaged in the Peninsular War in Spain.
 Then in April, Napoleon I abdicated the throne of France.
 This provided Britain the opportunity to send 16,000 veteran troops from the Peninsula and other garrisons to North America.
 Several experienced Major-Generals were also detached from the Duke of Wellington's army to command them.

 The Secretary of State for War and the Colonies, the Earl of Bathurst, sent instructions to Lieutenant-General Sir George Prévost, the Commander-in-Chief in Canada and Governor General of the Canadas, authorizing him to launch offensives into American territory, but cautioning him against advancing too far and thereby risking being cut off.
 Bathurst suggested that Prévost should give first priority to attacking Sackett's Harbor on Lake Ontario, where the American fleet on the lake was based, and seize control of Lake Champlain as a secondary objective.
 Prévost lacked the means to transport the troops necessary for an attack on Sackett's Harbor and the supplies for them up the Saint Lawrence River.
 Furthermore, the American ships controlled Lake Ontario, making an attack impossible until the British launched the first-rate ship of the line HMS St. Lawrence on 15 October, too late in the year for major operations to be undertaken.

 Prévost therefore prepared to launch his major offensive to Lake Champlain, up the Richelieu River.
 (Since the Richelieu was the only waterway connecting Lake Champlain to the ocean, trade on the lake naturally went through Canada.)
 Prévost's choice of route on reaching the lake was influenced by the attitude of the American state of Vermont, on the eastern side of the lake.
 The state had shown itself to be less than wholeheartedly behind the war and its inhabitants readily traded with the British, supplying them with all the cattle consumed by the British army, and even military stores such as masts and spars for the British warships on Lake Champlain.
 To spare Vermont from becoming a seat of war, Prévost therefore determined to advance down the western, New York State, side of the lake.
 The main American position on this side was at Plattsburgh.